-But before we get
+But before we get started, one disclaimer:

 While I will do my best to provide useful information, this post does not constitute legal advice.
 I highly recommend that any business unclear about how the regulations apply to them request a consultation with an attorney well-versed in the specifics of the law.
 I have linked to the sources of all my information to give credit and allow the reader to judge its credibility.
 Simply put, IMPACT and I are not liable if you get fined (CYA).

 So, What’s Changing?

 GDPR is not as much an expansion of EU’s existing laws (strict data laws were in place in most of these countries) but a unification to one set of regulations across all nations and an expansion of how those rules can be enforced.